 The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
 Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
 In May, 2018, 20 years after the first ratings were made, I rated all of the songs for a third time.
 Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.

 To read other fans reviews on this album, go here.

 To see how THEIR SATANIC MAJESTIES REQUEST's songs was voted on by fans, go here.

-To listen to some sound clips or buy THEIR SATANIC MAJESTIES REQUEST on the Remastered CD, click here: Rolling Stones - Their Satanic Majesties Request CD or Their Satanic Majesties Request - Buy.com
+To listen to some sound clips or buy the Remastered THEIR SATANIC MAJESTIES REQUEST, click here: Their Satanic Majesties Request

 Return to Stones Album Ratings